kbermoy/greater-finance/README.md

 ### Current ToDo
 - [ ] Get necessarry info in order to request data from API (Plaid)
-- [x] When user logs in, redirect to Home page (Completed on Jan 31, 2024)

 ### 📝 Upcoming Features
 - [ ] View subscriptions, current balance, and current debt